Instructions for Authors

 MANUSCRIPT REVIEW PROCESS

 All completed submissions undergo a careful review process to assess accuracy and relevance.
-JEMS maintains a strong, active cadre of peer-reviewers who assist us in evaluating submissions.
+JEMS maintains a strong, active cadre of peer reviewers who assist us in evaluating submissions.
 You may be contacted during the review process to discuss any concerns or questions about your completed manuscript.
 Rewrites often are requested to accommodate editor or reviewer concerns.
-During the acceptance process, JEMS will send the corresponding author a form to be completed by each author documenting substantial contribution to the manuscript, any conflicts of interest and copyright release for publication.
+During the process, JEMS will send the corresponding author a form to be completed by each author documenting substantial contribution to the manuscript, any conflicts of interest and copyright release for publication.

 JEMS requires references for information that you ordinarily would not have known or that cannot be assumed JEMS readers know.
 You must provide references when you:

 - Discuss, summarize, or paraphrase the ideas of another author